comp-lin-alg/comp-lin-alg-course/doc/source/tools.rst

 Be precise
   "It didn't work" is useless.
-"I typed ``import cla_utils`` and recieved the following error." is much better.
+"I typed ``import cla_utils`` and received the following error." is much better.

 Provide a minimal failing example
   Post the smallest piece of code which exhibits the problem.
 This